dplusplus1024/bitcorn-hole/README.md

 2. **Microcontroller Code**: This is the code that runs on the microcontrollers, hosting a web server and interfacing with the ToF sensor to detect when a beanbag is present.
    [View Microcontroller Code](https://github.com/dplusplus1024/bitcorn-hole/blob/main/microcontroller_webserver_with_tof.ino)

 5. **API to Pay Sats**: This handles the instant payments to players' Lightning Addresses.
-You can substitute your own API endpoint, and either run your own LND node or use custodial services Lightspark or ZBD.
+You can substitute your own API endpoint, and either run your own LND node or use custodial services like Lightspark or ZBD.
    [API Code - Coming Soon](#link-to-api-code)